CSS Scrollbars Styling Module Level 1

 Authors that use none should provide an alternative/equivalent visual hint that scrolling is possible and there is more content.

-Note: For situations where an element is to be scrolled only by programmatic means, and not by direct user manipulation, authors should use overflow: hidden instead of scrollbar-width: none.
+Note: For situations where an element is to be scrolled only by programmatic means, and not by direct user manipulation, overflow: hidden is appropriate, not scrollbar-width: none.

 Note: Users who find the thin style of scrollbars unusable can include the following rule in their user style sheet: